Cool burns: Key to Aboriginal fire management

 Lessons revolve around cool burning, fire management, benefits, climate change and the Fire Triangle model.
 A login is required to access the material.

-Firesticks is an Aboriginal-led network that aims to re-invigorate the use of cultural burning.
+The Firesticks Alliance Indigenous Corporation is an Aboriginal-led network that aims to re-invigorate the use of cultural burning.
 It offers cultural learning pathways to fire and land management and is open for Aboriginal and non- Aboriginal people to look after country, share their experiences and collectively explore ways to achieve their goals.

 Firesticks offers fire workshops and burning forums and demonstrations.